arorapriyanshu/Data_Extraction_Earth911/README.md

 ## Contact

 Questions or ideas for improvement?
-Open an issue or contact the maintainer.
+Open an issue or contact @ priyanshu.arora.career@gmail.com .

 **Happy recycling data extraction!**